← BLOG

 The NY LLC Transparency Act took effect.
 What sponsor disclosure looks like now.

 For most of NYC condo history, the question "who actually owns the sponsor LLC that built my building?" has had no public answer.
 The LLC files with the Department of State, but the filing only required the agent for service of process (typically a CT Corporation or similar).
-The real beneficial owners (the natural persons who control the entity and receive its economic benefit) sat behind a corporate veil that no public records request could pierce.
-As of January 1, 2026, that has changed.
+The real beneficial owners (the natural persons who control the entity and receive its economic benefit) sit behind a corporate veil that no public records request can pierce.
+The NY LLC Transparency Act, effective January 1, 2026, was supposed to change that.
+As actually enacted — after Governor Hochul's December 2025 veto narrowed it — it does not, at least not for the domestic sponsor LLCs that build NYC condos.
+But it changes the legal terrain around them in ways worth understanding.

-The disclosure is mandatory.
-Public access to the disclosure is not, by design.
-The beneficial ownership reports are not posted on a public website.
+For the narrow set of entities that do file a beneficial-ownership report — non-U.S. LLCs authorized in New York — the report is mandatory but the access to it is not public, by design.
+The reports are not posted on a public website.
 The Department of State maintains the information in a database accessible only to: (a) the LLC itself, (b) law enforcement, (c) "other governmental entities for civil or criminal investigation purposes," and (d) the beneficial owners themselves.
 Members of the public (including unit owners, journalists, and prospective buyers) cannot directly query the database.

 What this actually changes for condo unit owners.